drunkenboat-darkdomain/drunkenboat-darkdomain.github.io/pages/about.md

 # This is Tingyu

-BFU urban planning '22
-Architecture enthusiast
-Data scientist wanna be
+BFU urban planning '22/ Architecture enthusiast/ Data scientist wanna be.

+Metalhead/ Nihilist

-Build this website for a summer school application
+Build this website for a summer school application.